Mark Butcher

 Mark Alan Butcher (born 23 August 1972) is an English cricket commentator and former English Test cricketer, who played county cricket for Surrey from 1992 until his retirement in 2009.
-He was a left-handed batsman, and occasional right-arm medium-pace bowler who was also capable of bowing off spin.
+He was a left-handed batsman, and occasional right-arm medium-pace bowler who was also capable of bowling off spin.

 Biography

 He went to Cumnor House School in Purley from the age of five to thirteen before moving to Trinity School in Croydon.
 He first played for his school's U-11 side at the age of seven.
 He was also picked up by the Surrey U-11 side and also was selected in Surrey's U-19 team.
-In July 1991, Mark Butcher and his father Alan Butcher became the first father-son pair ever to play against each other in first-class cricket.

-He married Alec Stewart's sister Judy but unfortunately the marriage did not last.
-He dealt with various personal issues especially in 2000 following his break up with wife and axe from England side at the end of 2000.
-He also had his issues with alcohol and depression.
+He married Alec Stewart's sister Judy but the marriage did not last.
+He dealt with various personal issues especially in 2000 following the break up of his marriage and his axing from the England side at the end of 2000.
+He also had issues with alcohol and depression.